amanrai31/JavaScript/REVISE.md

 -----

-- What is function, why function(use)
+- What is function, why function(use), how to declear f/n
 - function expression, arrow f/n, iife, f/n hoisting
 - f/n parameters and arguments(pass by value, pass by ref), argument object/rest parameter
 - scope and this w.r.t f/n